Derek Walcott: Early life and childhood

-I went to my mother and said, "I’d like to publish a book of poems, and I think it's going to cost me two hundred dollars."
+I went to my mother and said, "I'd like to publish a book of poems, and I think it's going to cost me two hundred dollars."
 She was just a seamstress and a schoolteacher, and I remember her being very upset because she wanted to do it.
 Somehow she got it—a lot of money for a woman to have found on her salary.
 She gave it to me, and I sent off to Trinidad and had the book printed.
 When the books came back I would sell them to friends.
 I made the money back.

-The influential Bajan poet Frank Collymore critically supported Walcott's early work.
+The influential Barbadian poet Frank Collymore critically supported Walcott's early work.

-After attending high school at Saint Mary's College, he received a scholarship to study at the University College of the West Indies in Kingston, Jamaica.
+After attending high school at Saint Mary's College, Walcott received a scholarship to study at the University College of the West Indies in Kingston, Jamaica.

 Career

 After graduation, Walcott moved to Trinidad in 1953, where he became a critic, teacher and journalist.
 He founded the Trinidad Theatre Workshop in 1959 and remained active with its board of directors.

 Exploring the Caribbean and its history in a colonialist and post-colonialist context, his collection In a Green Night: Poems 1948–1960 (1962) attracted international attention.
 His play Dream on Monkey Mountain (1970) was produced on NBC-TV in the United States the year it was published.
-Makak is the protagonist in this play; and "Makak‟s condition represents the condition of the colonized natives under the oppressive forces of the powerful colonizers".
-In 1971 it was produced by the Negro Ensemble Company off-Broadway in New York City; it won an Obie Award that year for "Best Foreign Play".
-The following year, Walcott won an OBE from the British government for his work.
+Makak is the protagonist in this play; and "Makak"s condition represents the condition of the colonized natives under the oppressive forces of the powerful colonizers".
+In 1971, it was produced by the Negro Ensemble Company off-Broadway in New York City; it won an Obie Award that year for "Best Foreign Play".
+In the United Kingdom's 1972 New Year Honours, Walcott was awarded an OBE for services to literature and drama in St. Lucia.

 He was hired as a teacher by Boston University in the United States, where he founded the Boston Playwrights' Theatre in 1981.
 That year he also received a MacArthur Foundation Fellowship in the United States.
 Walcott taught literature and writing at Boston University for more than two decades, publishing new books of poetry and plays on a regular basis.
 Walcott retired from his position at Boston University in 2007.

-He became friends with other poets, including the Russian expatriate Joseph Brodsky, who lived and worked in the U.S. after being exiled in the 1970s, and the Irishman Seamus Heaney, who also taught in Boston.
+Through the years he had become friends with other poets, including the Russian expatriate Joseph Brodsky, who lived and worked in the U.S. after being exiled in the 1970s; and the Irishman Seamus Heaney, who also taught in Boston.